South Africa's gold producers stay in the shallows as prices surge

 The mine is shallower than more established shafts and has access to existing infrastructure, cutting capital costs.
 It is also mechanised, reducing labour costs, and uses hydropower to extract ore, instead of the more expensive traditional compressed air.

-"We actually got a very, very economical project, given the new gold prices," West Wits Mining CEO Rudi Deysel told Reuters during a tour of the mine.
+"We actually got a very, very economical project, given the new gold prices," West Wits Mining chief executive officer Rudi Deysel noted during a tour of the mine.

 The company plans an initial annual output of 70,000 ounces and envisions scaling to 200,000 ounces in future phases.